-- 5. In the LMS, open the Home page for any of your Open edX courses, and verify that the CourseTalk widget appears at the bottom of the page. - 6.
+- 5. In the LMS, open the Course page for any of your Open edX courses.
+Verify that the Reviews link in the sidebar opens the CourseTalk widget. - 6.
 Sign out of your instance of Open edX and view the About page for any course. - 7.
 In the right pane, verify that the CourseTalk widget appears below the course information panel.